 permission, which is part of the

-For information on how locking a retention policy can help your data comply with record retention regulations, see the compliance section.
+For information on how locking a retention policy can help your data comply with record retention regulations, see the compliance page.